Denmark Jutland

 8. See Ancher’s Hus

-There are about 250 works of art on the walls in the home of the Ancher family so if you are interested in art, this is a must-visit.
+There are about 250 works of art on the walls in the home of the Ancher family, so if you are interested in art, this is a must-visit in Skagen.

-Read more about the museum as well as prices and opening hours at their website.
+Read more about the museum as well as prices and opening hours on the official website.

 Anchers Hus in Skagen